voodoofugu/nexus-state/publish/README.md

 ---

-## nexusEffect
+## nexusTrigger

-Since there are many disadvantages of storing functions in states and the practical impossibility of their further use, `nexus-state` provides the possibility of creating a storage center for user functions and further calling them via `nexusEffect`.
+Since there are many disadvantages of storing functions in states and the practical impossibility of their further use, `nexus-state` provides the possibility of creating a storage center for user functions and further calling them via `nexusTrigger`.
-To get started with the `nexusEffect`, you need to:
+To get started with the `nexusTrigger`, you need to:

 #### 1. Define initialFuncs in your config: